GWC-DCMB/curriculum-notebooks/paper/paper.md

 influence their math and science performance as well as their career goals [@hill_why_2010].
 The majority of our organization's founding graduate students (all women) began coding in our undergraduate careers or later.
-We wanted to provide a safe place for local young high school women to develop confidence in themselves and their computational skills before college, and be exposed to successful women role models in STEM to counter negative stereotypes.
+We wanted to provide a safe place for local high school women to develop confidence in themselves and their computational skills before college, and be exposed to successful women role models in STEM to counter negative stereotypes.